AMA mentoring scheme

 Since April 2000 we have devoted considerable resources to the training of mentors and mentees.
 We have found that there is a direct link between trained participants and successful mentoring relationships.
-For this reason, you can only join the scheme if you agree to participate in a mentoring training session (even if you have already taken part in a previous AMA mentoring scheme as a mentee).
+For this reason, mentors and mentees take part in an online training session designed to help develop the skills required for a successful relationship, prior to being matched.

 If you are interested in joining the scheme as a mentor

 but can’t make the training session please contact email@example.com